ytori/nextra-app-router-starter/README.md

 ## Static Export

-You can perform a [static export](https://nextjs.org/docs/app/building-your-application/deploying/static-exports) by following these steps:
+You can start with a [static export](https://nextjs.org/docs/app/building-your-application/deploying/static-exports) by following these steps:

 - Modify [next.config.mjs](./next.config.mjs) as follows: